Thai Fish Soup Recipe (Tom Yum Pla)

 Instructions

-• Turn off heat and stir in green onions, and cilantro.
-Serve immediately.
+• Add the herbs: Turn off the heat and stir in the green onions and cilantro.

 Notes